KobaKhit/EulerPrimalityTest/README.md

 `JacobiSymbol1.js` code was developed by Peter Strandmark in Matlab language.
 I retrieved, converted to javascipt, and modified the code from: http://www.mathworks.com/matlabcentral/fileexchange/24672-jacobi-and-legendre-symbol/content/jacobi.m

-`isEulerPrime.js` is the code for Euler's  primality test that.
+`isEulerPrime.js` is the code for Euler's  primality test.
 First, the program randomly picks base
 ![latex](http://latex.codecogs.com/gif.latex?a)
 .
 Second, for a potential odd prime number